Gabriele-Zini/js-biglietto-treno/README.md

 }
 ```

-4. calculate the total price of the trip taking into account the kilometers and the user's age with the function: conditionPrice.
+4. calculate the total price of the trip taking into account the kilometers and the user's age with the function: conditionPrice().

 ```javascript
 // price conditions